Phileo Damansara MRT station

-The Phileo Damansara station is a mass rapid transit station serving the Phileo Damansara Commercial Centre and the northern sections of Petaling Jaya (Sections 16, 17, 17A and 19), Selangor, Malaysia.
+The Phileo Damansara MRT station is a mass rapid transit station in Kuala Lumpur, serving the Phileo Damansara Commercial Centre and Sections 16, 17, 17A and 19 of Petaling Jaya, Selangor, Malaysia.
+The station itself is located next to the Kuala Lumpur-Selangor state border.

-The station is on the MRT Sungai Buloh-Kajang Line and was opened on 16 December 2016 under Phase One operations of the line.
+The station is on the MRT Kajang Line and was opened on 16 December 2016 under Phase One operations of the line (then known as the MRT Sungai Buloh-Kajang Line).

 Station location

-The station adopts the standard elevated station design of the MRT Sungai Buloh-Kajang Line with two levels.
-However, unlike most of the elevated stations, the station has an island platform with two sides above the concourse level.
+The station adopts the standard elevated station design of the MRT Kajang Line with two levels.
+However, unlike most of the elevated stations, the station features an island platform.

-The station is located north of the Sprint Expressway near the Phileo Damansara Interchange.
-This places the station in the Federal Territory of Kuala Lumpur, with one entrance crossing the border into Selangor.
-The location was formerly occupied by a Shell petrol station and a second hand car dealer.
+The station is located on the eastbound carriageway of the Damansara Link section of the Sprint Expressway, near the Phileo Damansara interchange.
+Despite being named after and serving the Phileo Damansara area, which is a part Petaling Jaya in the state of Selangor, the station itself is situated in the Federal Territory of Kuala Lumpur.
+The station and railway tracks leading into the station lie directly beside the Selangor-Kuala Lumpur border.

+The location was formerly occupied by a Shell petrol station and a second-hand car dealership.
 The headquarters of The Star newspaper is located nearby.
 A golf course (Kelab Golf Perkhidmatan Awam) is located directly north of the station.